bit-wise/thewordgame/the.md

 "The beauty of nature exists to keep you alive as long as you can."

 Growing up, everyone just kept asking me for the answers.
 I usually had them, but as i'm get older, I'm starting not to."

+### The Reluctant Hero
+"Why do you keep doing this?"
+"Do you think I want to?"
+- how they'll remember this later.?
+- like little pops in the can.

+I can try to make that happen, I can try to make that happen, I can try to make that happen.
+I can try to make that happen, I can try to make that happen, I can try to make that happen.
+I can try to make that happen, I can try to make that happen, I can try to make that happen.

+Exploring the edge of space, as best we can; through stories, ideas, theories.
+A game.